florianbrinkmann/lazy-loading-responsive-images/README.md

 ## Thanks

 Thanks to [@mtoensing](https://github.com/mtoensing) who created a W.org plugin from the code described in one of my posts and maintained it for the first 1,5 years.

+And thanks to all contributors who helped with Pull Requests and/or opened Issues.